 Section Synopsis

-Pages: 47-48The NWMO states that the Deep Geological Repository project receives no financial support from federal authorities and will not utilize any federal lands for its implementation.
+Pages: 47-48The provided text asserts that the project receives no financial assistance from federal authorities and does not utilize any federal lands for its operations.

 Community Assessment Narrative